rafaelescrich/welcome-to-the-jungle/README.md

 docker-compose up --build
 ```

-2. **Access the API** :Open your browser and navigate to `http://localhost:8080/swagger/index.html` to see the Swagger UI for your API.
+2. **Access the API** :
+Open your browser and navigate to `http://localhost:8080/swagger/index.html` to see the Swagger UI for your API.

 ## API Endpoints